- DEAN OF INTERNATIONAL CLINICAL AFFILIATIONS

 Dr. Sharma serves on the Cardiac Advisory Board of the New York State for coronary interventions that advises the health department and the Governor on issues of health policies and supervision, safety and appropriateness of the heart care by various hospitals in New York.
 Recently Dr. Sharma received the Governor's Award of Excellence (2006) for his outstanding contributions to medicine.

 Dr. Sharma also has passion for teaching and fellows enjoy learning from his expertise, so much so they awarded him the Simon Dack Best Teacher in Cardiology in 2000.
 Dr. Sharma travels to India four-to-six times a year to teach the art of angioplasty to Indian cardiologists.
-He is the vice-president of the Rajasthan development foundation and has been donating medical equipment worth one lack Rs/month for last five years to the Chief Minister relief fund to help Rajasthan's people in need.
 In addition to various academic awards, Dr. Sharma also received numerous awards from non-academic society such as the "Rajasthan Gaurav" given by the Sanskriti organization of Rajasthan and the Rajive Gandhi Memorial Award.

 Under the directorship of Dr. Sharma, the Live Symposium of Complex Coronary Cases started in 1998 and has had overwhelming success every year (attended by more than 400 delegates).
 Major emphasis of the live course has been the technical aspects of safely performing complex coronary interventions involving rotational atherectomy, thrombectomy, and stenting.